 The person usually tasked with the migration (in this case, you!) generally has full control on the DOMAIN folder, so we’ll go upon the assumption that it’s mapped as a network drive for the rest of the walkthrough.

 It’s also crucial that all the OneDrives have been previously provisioned.
 The hard way of doing this is making sure all your users have logged into Office 365.
 This will cue SharePoint to begin provisioning the user’s OneDrive.
-However, there’s an interesting article on TechNet that explains how to automate OneDrive provisioning for all of your users that can make the process much simpler and faster.
+However, provisioning can be automated using Sharegate’s Get-OneDriveURL Powershell cmdlet.

 What we’re looking to do in this scenario is migrate the contents of DOMAINJimmy De Santis to the user’s OneDrive for Business, which, for demonstration purposes, is located at https://contoso-my.sharepoint.com/personal/jimmy_de_santis_contoso_com/ as well as repeat the operation for each user that’s a part of the company, all while preserving the permissions on each of the folders.

-The first step in accomplishing this is to generate a list of the names of all the folders contained in the DOMAIN folder along with another list of all their corresponding OneDrive URLs.
-This list will then be fed to the PowerShell script performing the migration so that it can cycle through each folder and migrate it to the corresponding OneDrive for Business.
+The first step in accomplishing this is to generate a list of the names of all the folders contained in the DOMAIN folder, along with another list of all their corresponding OneDrive URLs.
+This list will then be fed to the PowerShell script performing the migration, so that it can cycle through each folder and migrate it to the corresponding OneDrive for Business space.